-UNIT 2 - WHAT DO EXPERIMENTS REVEAL ABOUT THE PHYSICAL WORLD?
+UNIT 2 - HOW DOES PHYSICS HELP US UNDERSTAND THE WORLD?

-Students explore the power of experiments in developing models and theories, by making their own observations and generating questions, which in turn lead to experiments.
+In this unit students explore the power of experiments in developing models and theories.
+They investigate a variety of phenomena by making their own observations and generating questions, which in turn lead to experiments.